-Just like technology has advanced our lives in so many ways, technology too has improved tremendously the design, shape and function of today’s modern braces.
+Just like technology has advanced our lives in so many ways, technology too has improved tremendously the design, shape, and function of today’s modern braces treatment.

 This type of design and specifications came about in the late 1970’s.
 Before this time, the braces that were placed on your teeth were not specifically designed for each tooth and did not have built-in angulations nor ideal positions for the teeth.
 Orthodontists had to place bends in the wire to get the teeth to tip or angle into the correct position.

 The “wire bending” that occurred essentially gave Orthodontists the name “Wire Benders.”
 With the newer technology today, Orthodontists rarely need to bend a wire.
 The sophisticated braces that are usually used by today’s modern Orthodontists provide a carrier for the wire.
 The wire is engaged into the “bracket” slot and the actual slot has been machined in a specific way to move that particular tooth.
 The wire then does its job of moving the tooth into its ideal position.

 Let’s discuss the wires that we use in Orthodontics.
 There have been many advances in wire technology that have helped improved tooth movement.
 The wires we use today move the teeth more efficiently, with less discomfort, and often in less time.
 That is because of space-age technology.
 The scientists who work at NASA developed metals that could be used up in space.
 That technology has come to planet Earth in the form of “space-age” wires that we use today in modern Orthodontics.

 These wires have the characteristics of maintaining their shape no matter how crooked or twisted the patient’s teeth are.
 This ability to maintain their shape and not distort or get bent is what allows the teeth to move efficiently and consistently over time.
 Because of this constant force, the wires needed to move the teeth are much lighter and therefore the teeth are less sore.